-The purpose of this letter is to provide supervisory guidance on the expectations for a corporate credit union (corporate) providing employee benefits1 in accordance with § 701.19 (opens new window)2 of NCUA’s Rules and Regulations entitled Benefits for Employees of Federal Credit Unions.
+The purpose of this letter is to provide supervisory guidance on the expectations for a corporate credit union (corporate) providing employee benefits1 in accordance with § 701.19 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+2 of NCUA’s Rules and Regulations entitled Benefits for Employees of Federal Credit Unions.

-§ 701.19(c) (opens new window) provides corporates investment authority that would otherwise be impermissible as long as the investment is directly related to the credit union's obligation or potential obligation under an employee benefit plan, and the credit union holds the investment only for as long as it has an actual or potential obligation under the employee benefit plan.
+§ 701.19(c) (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) provides corporates investment authority that would otherwise be impermissible as long as the investment is directly related to the credit union's obligation or potential obligation under an employee benefit plan, and the credit union holds the investment only for as long as it has an actual or potential obligation under the employee benefit plan.
 The supplementary investment authority allows for investments which may be riskier and more complex than otherwise permissible.
 Employee benefit funding investments may range from subordinated securities to insurance products which may include Split Dollar Life Insurance.

 NCUA expects a corporate to prudently incorporate all investments made under this authority into its risk management program.
-All investments must comply with the operating requirements set forth in § 704.6 (opens new window)3 Credit risk management, § 704.8 (opens new window)4 Asset and liability management, and § 704.9 (opens new window)5 Liquidity management to ensure a corporate is not exposed to excessive market risk.
+All investments must comply with the operating requirements set forth in § 704.6 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+3 Credit risk management, § 704.8 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+4 Asset and liability management, and § 704.9 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+5 Liquidity management to ensure a corporate is not exposed to excessive market risk.
 Investments made under this supplementary authority must adhere to the tests and criteria for evaluating investments and investment transactions set forth in Part 7046 to ensure a corporate understands the risks, rewards and unique characteristics of each investment.

 Direct Relationship Requirement

 The direct relationship requirement is the legal basis on which NCUA permits corporates to make otherwise impermissible investments to fund employee benefits.
 A corporate must illustrate that the investment is directly related to the corporate’s funding obligation under an employee benefit plan and it is not investing for its own account.
 Additionally, investments may only be held for as long as a corporate has an obligation under the employee benefit plan.
 Demonstrating a direct relationship suggests that benefits be in place prior to completing an investment transaction and that the expected income does not exceed the projected costs of benefits (plus reasonable recovery costs) for employees.
 In order to reasonably satisfy the direct relationship requirement corporates should also be able to illustrate an investment’s predictable rate of return7, provide the stated or expected maturity, and generate an approximation of future cash flows.
 If a corporate cannot demonstrate a direct relationship between the employees benefit obligation and the investment funding the obligation, it must take action to bring the investment into compliance or divest of the original investment.
-Under §704.10 (opens new window)8, any corporate in possession of an investment that fails to meet a requirement of Part 704 must, within 30 calendar days of identifying the failure, report the failed investment to its board of directors, supervisory committee and the Director of the Office of National Examinations and Supervision (ONES).
+Under §704.10 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+8, any corporate in possession of an investment that fails to meet a requirement of Part 704 must, within 30 calendar days of identifying the failure, report the failed investment to its board of directors, supervisory committee and the Director of the Office of National Examinations and Supervision (ONES).
 Investments failing to meet Part 704 also require the submission of an investment action plan to the Director of ONES.
 Additionally, NCUA can object to an investment based on the investment’s reasonableness in relation to the corporate’s size, complexity, and financial condition.

 Risk Management Processes Commensurate with Investment Risks

 A corporate should ensure its risk management program incorporates the risk associated with all financial assets on its balance sheet irrespective of any accounting classifications.
 Due diligence on investments should increase in accordance with the risk and complexity of a financial asset.
 Proper due diligence requires that a corporate identify and monitor changes in an investment’s quality and structure particularly in light of an investment’s impact on expected income and net worth.
-For example, investments funding employee benefits should be reflected in issuer concentration limits set forth in §704.6 (opens new window)9 and included in net economic value (NEV) and other tests required by §704.8 (opens new window)10 including weighted average life (WAL) and adjusted WAL requirements.
+For example, investments funding employee benefits should be reflected in issuer concentration limits set forth in §704.6 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+9 and included in net economic value (NEV) and other tests required by §704.8 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)
+10 including weighted average life (WAL) and adjusted WAL requirements.

 When incorporating employee benefit plan investments into regulatory required operating calculations and analysis, methodologies may be straightforward, or alternatively complex depending on the specific type of benefit plan investment held by a corporate.
 Among other aspects, a corporate’s approach must take into consideration unique characteristics of the investment that could have an adverse effect on the corporate’s financial outlook.
 For example, the value of premiums paid towards a split-dollar agreement may exceed the policy’s cash value during the initial years.
 Withdrawals or cash values upon cancellation may also result in significant surrender charges.
 In these instances, the substantial risk of forfeiture may not be appropriate for corporate’s focused on restoring net worth.